charliecalvert/CloudNotes/Assignments/Prog219Midterm2016.md

 ## The Menu

-The menu is a pain.
+Bootstrap menus are not easy to understand.
 I would certainly need a whole day, and perhaps two days to really explain it in depth.
-We don't have time for that, so here is my **index.jade** with just a couple items left as an exercise:
+We don't have time for that, so here is my **index.jade**.
+As an exercise, I've left just a couple items for you to complete:

 ```javascript
 extends layout